siemens/gencmpclient/doc/cmpClient-cli.md

 - **-keep\_alive** _value_

-    If the given value is 0 then HTTP connections are not kept open after receiving a response, which is the default behavior for HTTP 1.0.
+    If the given value is 0 then HTTP connections are closed after each response, which is the default behavior for HTTP 1.0.
-    If the value is 1 or 2 then persistent connections are requested.
+    If the value is 1 or 2 then persistent connections within a transaction are requested.
     If the value is 2 then persistent connections are required, i.e., in case the server does not grant them an error occurs.
     The default value is 1, which means preferring to keep the connection open.